Africa's New Leaders

 The Services We Offer:

 Using practical, interactive training with role play and observation of clients in their work-space, we help leaders understand the realities of how African culture encourages or discourages organisational productivity.
-We can then factor these realities into the day-to-day running of our organisations.
+Clients can then factor these realities into the day-to-day running of their organisations.

-The smart leader in Africa knows how to distinguish between cultural practices that simply encourage us to fall in line with the collective, and true teamwork which involves specialists working together towards a specific, predefined goal.
-Teams are the lifeblood of any great organisation.
+Leaders in Africa need to distinguish between cultural practices that encourage us to fall in line with the collective, and true teamwork which involves specialists working together towards a specific, predefined goal.
+Great teams are made up of great individuals led by great leaders.

 There are MANY positive aspects of our culture to treasure and promote.
 However, some aspects of the social systems we have in Ghana, principally our upbringing and education, seem designed to dumb down the individual’s intelligence – intelligence we know exists because when the same Ghanaian is taken to another society/culture, he or she often excels.